Accusoft/barcode-xpress-for-net-framework-samples/README.md

-# Barcode Xpress for .NET Samples
+# Barcode Xpress for .NET Framework Samples

-A set of minimal [Barcode Xpress for .NET](https://www.nuget.org/packages/Accusoft.BarcodeXpress.Net/) applications written for C# and VB.NET.
+A set of minimal [Barcode Xpress for .NET Framework](https://www.nuget.org/packages/Accusoft.BarcodeXpress.Net/) applications written for C# and VB.NET.
 Each language has the following samples:

 * read-barcodes - Demonstrates how to read barcodes from an image.